BenLauwens/ThinkJulia.jl/docs/src/chap02.md

 This example makes three assignments.
 The first assigns a string to a new variable named `message`; the second gives the integer `17` to `n`; the third assigns the (approximate) value of ``\pi`` to `π`.

 A common way to represent variables on paper is to write the name with an arrow pointing to its value.
-This kind of figure is called a **state diagram** because it shows what state each of the variables is in (think of it as the variable's state of mind).
+This kind of figure is called a **state diagram** because it shows what state each of the variables is in (think of it as the variable’s state of mind).
 Figure 2.1 shows the result of the previous example.

 ```@eval
 using ThinkJulia